Why should you use Positive Dog Training for your dog?

 Let’s just consider a few more examples, one for dogs and one for humans, to make sure that we really understand the four areas before we move on.

-- When your dog races back to you after you use your recall cue you play his favourite game with a tug toy.
+- When your dog races back to you after you use your recall cue you play his favourite game with a tug toy. (see the Rock-Steady Recall post for more on recall and rewards)

 - When your child performs well in some school exams you give him the PS4 game that he has been raving about for weeks.